-The status values 0 to 7 are chosen to correspond to the 3-bit Status field from the Datalink Option in the AGMI protocol.
-See section 4.4.5 of [AGMI].
+The status values 0 to 7 are chosen to correspond to the 3-bit Status field from the Datalink option in the AGMI protocol, as specified in ICAO Doc.
+9896.

-4.3.5 Flow Sequence Option
+3.3.5 Flow Sequence Option

-This option is used for the purpose of flow control (see Section 5.5).
-It signals the current Flow Sequence number for the given flow, which is a counter of bytes of air-to-ground packets sent within the flow, used by the Airborne IPS System endpoint.
+This option is used for the purpose of flow control (see Section 4.5).
+It signals the current Flow Sequence number for the given flow, which is a counter of bytes of airto-ground packets sent within the flow, used by the Airborne IPS System endpoint.
 It might be included in both control-plane and data-plane CIRI messages.

 When the Flow Sequence option is included in a data-plane CIRI message, it indicates value of the Flow Sequence counter after including the size of the data-plane packet in this CIRI message.
+Note that the Flow Sequence option is included in all data-plane CIRI messages that are sent by the Airborne IPS System and which carry a data-plane packet that belongs to a flow.